 Mary Ellen has forty years of Canadian and International experience in a variety of community planning, regional planning, environmental planning and planning education roles.
 She has worked in both the private and government sectors and has been a tenured professor at three Canadian Universities.
 Mary -Ellen has worked in community development and local services delivery with rural and remote First Nations communities and Tribal Councils in British Columbia and Yukon, urban and rural regional municipalities in Ontario, Manitoba, and Alberta.
 She has taught undergraduate and graduate courses in planning policy, regional planning, environmental planning, and professional planning practice at the Universities of Waterloo, Manitoba, and Calgary.
-She is a former Dean of the Faculty of Environmental Design (EVDS) and currently serves as interim Associate Dean (Planning and Landscape Architecture) in the School of Architecture, Planning, and Landscape (formerly EVDS) at the University of Calgary.
+She is a former Dean of the Faculty of Environmental Design (EVDS) and interim Associate Dean (Planning and Landscape Architecture) in the School of Architecture, Planning, and Landscape (formerly EVDS) at the University of Calgary.

 William is entering the final year of a BA in Urban and Regional Studies at the University of Lethbridge.
 He spent eight years working for Parks Canada in Waterton Lakes National Park and Banff National Park before returning to complete this degree.
 Born in Lethbridge, Alberta, William spends his free time exploring the eastern slopes of the Rocky Mountains, biking, climbing, and fly fishing.